gamlerhart/bastel-proxy/README.md

 - Java if $JAVA_HOME is set

 ## Port Handling
-On Linux the HTTP port 80 and HTTPS port 443 required priviliged access.
+On Linux the HTTP port 80 and HTTPS port 443 required privileged access.
 To avoid running Bastel Proxy as root it will install a ip table route to redirect these ports to high ports 42380 and 42381.

 IP tables are cleared on reboot.
 Or you can run `bastel-proxy.sh --iptables-uninstall` to uninstall the iptables